-The Trustee or member who is alleged to have breached the Code of Conduct must be informed of their right of appeal at the end of the initial hearing.
-The appeal, must be lodged within a 7 day period, from the date of the appeal request and must take the form of written representation with the opportunity to attend an appeal meeting for a right of reply.
-The Trustee or member must be advised of their right to attend with a companion.
-The written appeal request must be sent to the person chairing the initial hearing.
+The member who is alleged to have breached the Code of Conduct must be informed of their right of appeal at the end of the initial hearing.
+The appeal must be lodged with the person who chaired the initial hearing within a 7-day period from the date of notification of the intention to appeal and must take the form of written representation with the opportunity to attend an appeal meeting for a right of reply.
+The member must be advised of their right to attend with a companion.

 The Chair should be informed of the intention to appeal by the person chairing the initial hearing.
 The Chair will then convene a further sub-panel of Trustees who did not hear the original disciplinary, to hear the appeal.

 The appeal panel will then hold an appeal hearing to consider any written response and representations in order to make their decision on whether to uphold the appeal or not.

-This will be independent of the initial hearing and trustees should not discuss this outside of the appeal sub-panel.
+This will be independent of the initial hearing and trustees should not discuss this outside of the appeal subpanel.

-If the member or Tustee concerned requests a right of reply to the appeal panel the member or Trustee can be accompanied by a companion who may also speak in a personal capacity, if they wish.
+If the member concerned requests a right of reply to the appeal panel the member can be accompanied by a companion who may also speak in a personal capacity, if they wish.

-The Chair of the appeal panel will summarise the issues involved in the disciplinary hearing and the information provided and then the member or Trustee will be given the opportunity to speak, along with their companion if the companion wishes to speak.
+The Chair of the appeal panel will summarise the issues involved in the disciplinary hearing and the information provided and then the member will be given the opportunity to speak, along with their companion if the companion wishes to speak.